 Do you remember making snowflakes in grade school?
 We’d fold the paper into an itty-bitty triangle, snip out shapes with little safety scissors, and then open it up to reveal a frosty masterpiece.
 Good times!

 Today we’re kicking it back to those school days, but this time we’ve brought along our best sewing shears and a yard of batik.
 Click HERE to learn how to make an applique Snowflake Quilt!

 Quilt-as-you-go is a nice change of pace for a quilter like me.
 I generally spend many happy hours piecing, sandwiching, and machine quilting my projects, but a quilt-as-you-go is finished in one step.

 The top is actually built on a foundation of backing and batting, so the quilt is complete the minute the last piece is attached.
 Add a quick binding, and you’re ready for snuggle time!
 Click HERE to watch the vid!

 In 1905, an eleven-year-old boy accidentally invented the popsicle.
 He had intended to make a batch of flavored soda, but he left the concoction out in the cold all night and it froze solid – stir stick and all.
 Luckily, the unexpected result was even better than the original plan!
-When I first started designing this week’s quilt, I had a pretty clear picture of what IRead More →

 I’m pretty pumped to be a special guest on the new Missouri Star Quilt Co’s quilting tutorial today!
 Watch as I teach Jenny Doan a simple Block and Strip quilt that is prefect for a quick project and can look completely different depending on the fabrics you choose!
-Click on the button to watch!